michael-uman/TestDisplay/readme.md

 * Ubuntu 18.04 running on x86_64
 * Ubuntu 18.04 running on Arm (RasPi2 & 3)
+* Partial support for Raspberry Pi running Yocto kernel.

 Minimum supported Qt Version 5.10

+**NOTE:** Database logging does not work for the Yocto build.
+The database drivers are not built and as a result the Qt database interface is unusable.

 ## Configuration